totten/locolamp/doc/cookbook/default-shell.md

-## Cookbook: Use locolamp in the default shell
+## Cookbook: Using locolamp in the default shell

 In the "Quick Start", we used `nix-shell` to open a subshell with a suitable environment.
 We will always have to open a subshell before running commands